English

 Definition

-AUM means Assets Under Management.
-It refers to the total market value of the investments that a financial institution or investment manager manages on behalf of clients.
-This figure includes all assets managed across various investment vehicles, such as mutual funds, hedge funds, pensions and separate accounts.
-AUM is a critical metric used to assess the size, influence and financial health of an investment firm, as well as its ability to attract and retain clients.
+Understanding Assets Under Management (AUM) is crucial for both investors and financial firms.
+AUM represents the total market value of all investments that a financial institution or investment manager oversees for their clients.
+This includes assets within various investment vehicles, like mutual funds, hedge funds, pensions and separate accounts.
+As a key financial metric, AUM is vital for evaluating the size, influence and financial health of an investment firm, directly affecting its ability to attract and retain clients.

 Importance of AUM